WJZ Mourning The Loss Of Two Longtime Employees: Editor Deb Kelly And Photojournalist Eric 'HeavE' Scott

 We also lost Eric “HeavE” Scott Sunday, who was with WJZ for 25 years.

-Any reporter who ever was lucky enough to have HeavE as they photographer had a brilliant, creative partner in storytelling.
+Any reporter who was ever lucky enough to have HeavE as their photographer had a brilliant, creative partner in storytelling.
 HeavE loved his work and it was impossible not to love him.

 He was always the brightest light in the room, had such a disarming smile, so much enthusiasm for life and so much love in his enormous heart.